 SVCSF support Common Roots activities that connect local youth with nature through education and service programs.
 Future programs will include ecological activities in the preserved lands and education programs that support the goals of the South Village Community Land Management Plan.

 Funding for the foundation comes from primarily two sources.
 First, and to date, the largest, is from the sale of property in South Village.
 As specified in the Declarations of South Village, one‐half of 1% of the purchase price of lots and homes is dedicated to our foundation (paid by the seller).

 The second source of revenue comes from private donations.
-One resident family generously donated the funds to purchase three Haygrove High Tunnel greenhouses that extend our growing season and protect crops from the ever- changing weather and winds.
-A donation of a barn, shed, and well have also been valuable additions that are directly responsible for the success at the Farm.
+One resident family generously donated the funds to purchase three Haygrove High Tunnel greenhouses that extend our growing season and protect crops from the ever-changing weather and winds.
+A donation of a barn shed, and well have also been valuable additions that are directly responsible for the success of the Farm.
 We are greatly appreciative of these gifts.
 Other residents have contributed in a variety of ways donating time, money and materials.

 We also apply for and have received grants in support of our work.
 All donations are tax-deductible as we are a 501(c)(3) non-profit foundation.
 Each year our board of directors meets with our farmer and program manager, and conservation professionals to prepare a budget and develop new programs for the upcoming year.
 Conservation land management is ongoing.